-Property name org.forgerock.agents.backslash.handling.strategy

-Aliases org.forgerock.agents.backslash.handling.strategy Introduced in Java Agent 2023.11.2

-Function Configure behaviour
+Property name org.forgerock.agents.backslash.handling.strategy Aliases org.forgerock.agents.backslash.handling.strategy Introduced in Java Agent 2024.11 Function Configure behaviour

 Supported settings REJECT_OUTRIGHT Any and all occurrences of the specified sequence within the incoming URL will cause the agent to reject the incoming request with HTTP 400.
 ACCEPT_BUT_NOT_INTERPRET Occurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, but the sequence will be left decoded.
-ACCEPT_AND_INTERPRET Occurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, but the sequence will be left decoded.
-Decurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, and the sequence will be decoded for the purposes of not-enforced rule matching and AM policy evaluation
+ACCEPT_AND_INTERPRET Occurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, and the sequence will be decoded for the purposes of not-enforced rule matching and AM policy evaluation

 Default REJECT_OUTRIGHT

 Bootstrap property No

 Required property No

 Restart required No

 Local configuration file AgentConfig.properties